jpswt/Dummy-Data-Todo-List/README.md

 # Dummy-Data-Todo-List

-Link is the the Todo-Filtering Bracnh rather than merging to main branch.
+Link is set to the Todo-Filtering Branch rather than merging to main branch.
 Wanted to keep both separate for comparison purposes.